 Saturday is the regular market day, with 240 stalls spread across the Grote Markt, as well as the Groenmarkt, Trudoplein and Franciscan Squares.
 The harvest-time market is held in September, and is one of the biggest events on the St Truiden calendar.

 This is when everyone comes to taste and smell, judge and get creative with the city's apple and pear bounty.
 But there are also special markets held for antiques and bric-a-brac, as well as those held to celebrate (and naturally sell) Spring and Christmas.

 Sightseeing & Culture

-The Abbey can be traced back to the monastery set up by St. Trudo in 655, but the tower you see today dates back to the heyday of the Abbey, in the 11th-century.
+The Abbey can be traced back to the monastery set up by St. Trudo in 655 AD, but the tower you see today was one of two, and dates back to the heyday of the Abbey, in the 11th-century.
 That's when St. Trudo's bones were really pulling in the pilgrims.
-It was a huge abbey originally, built in a solid Romanesque-style by Abbot Adelardus.
+It was a huge abbey, originally built in a solid Romanesque-style by Abbot Adelardus.
 But now only the west tower remains.
 The shape of the old abbey has, however, been marked out by tall iron poles, which help give you a feel for the size of the place.

 Activities & Entertainment

 You don't come to St. Truiden for its night club scene, or its stunning entertainment facilities.
 What you do get here, in the capital of the Haspengouw, is a town that is the epitome of a 'market town', Limburg-style.
 Here, there is no clear boundary between the Limburg hills, the rolling orchards with their pretty villages, or the town's history-laden centre.
-It's the kind of place where you'll want to get out and explore the whole lot.
+It's the kind of place that insists that you get out and explore, and experience, the whole lot of it.